Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Indirect signatures of heavy neutrinos

 The rate for a radiative rare charged lepton decay $\ell_\alpha\rightarrow \ell_\beta + \gamma$ is given by~\cite{Cheng:1980tp,Bilenky:1977du}

 with

 and the loop function

 The function $G(x)$ is often approximated by $G(0)=10/3$, which is justified if only the (approximately massless) SM neutrinos appear in the loop.
 This is not justified in the low scale seesaw model (\ref{L}) because the $N_I$ can also contribute.
-In fact, the contribution from the $N_I$ given by the second term in (\ref{rareleptondecayformula}) usually dominates: With $G(m_i^2/M_W^2)=10/3$, the first term is proportional to $(V_\nu V_\nu^\dagger)_{e \mu}$ and vanishes at second order in $\theta$.
 The experimentally most constrained process is the decay $\mu\rightarrow e\gamma$, with a branching ratio $B(\mu\rightarrow e \gamma)<5.7\times10^{-13}$ \cite{Adam:2013mnn}.
 Using (\ref{rareleptondecayformula}), the predicted branching ratio in the seesaw model (\ref{L}) is given by

 In addition to the $\mu\rightarrow e \gamma$ decay, we also use constraints from searches for $\tau\rightarrow e \gamma$ and $\tau\rightarrow \mu \gamma$ decays to constrain the $U_{\alpha I}^2$.
 More specifically, we impose the conditions on the branching ratios\\